 Hotels’ Star classification by Swiss Approval International, guarantees transparent, objective and qualified assessment of the Hospitality sector and undisputable positioning of the hotels’ services.

 Sustainability Concept and Thinking Green in Tourism Industry

-Swiss Approval International brings on the certification table the New Approach for Tourism Industry, as stated by the Global Sustainable Tourism Council (GSTC), in order to contribute to the clarity regarding ambiguity surrounding the potential threats that tourism can have on the environment, culture and residents of tourist destinations, as well as exploring and encouraging the many opportunities to have a positive impact, by addressing issues like poverty alleviation and cultural and natural preservation.
+Swiss Approval International brings on the certification table the New Approach for Tourism Industry, in order to contribute to the clarity regarding ambiguity surrounding the potential threats that tourism can have on the environment, culture and residents of tourist destinations, as well as exploring and encouraging the many opportunities to have a positive impact, by addressing issues like poverty alleviation and cultural and natural preservation.

 Travel is an imperative part of our society and has the potential to create positive transformations in the communities and destinations that people visit.
 Tourism stimulates the local economy by generating jobs, incentivizing local production and bringing in consumers and volunteers.